driusan/de/USAGE.md

 In all modes, backspace will delete the currently selected text (or previous character if nothing is selected) without changing the mode.

-Pressing the Escape key will save the current file and exit. *NOTE TO VI USERS: RE-READ THE LAST SENTENCE*
+Pressing the Escape key will exit if the buffer hasn't been modified since the last save (or open), or print a message to the tag line asking you to Save or Discard if it's been modified.

 ## Mouse Usage